Caleb Quaye: Elton John Band

 Quaye first met Elton John in 1965, and in 1967 helped him to get studio time to record demos at Dick James' studio, where he worked as an engineer.
 They played together in the Bread and Beer Band, and Quaye produced John's first solo single.

 Quaye played off and on for more than 10 years with John, both as a session player and later full band member, appearing on all of his earliest recordings and albums as a session player until the beginning of 1972, as well as being a member of Bluesology during 1967/68.
 He finally fully joined the Elton John Band in May 1975 for the Rock of the Westies and Blue Moves albums, as well as subsequent 1975/76 Elton tours.

 In 2019, an old and previously unreleased song he co-wrote with Elton John in the late 1960s, "Thank You For All Your Loving", was featured in the film Rocketman.

 Hall & Oates

-In 1978, Quaye along with fellow Elton John Band members Kenny Passarelli and Roger Pope joined Hall & Oates.
+In 1977, Quaye, along with fellow Elton John Band members Kenny Passarelli and Roger Pope, joined Hall & Oates.
 This group recorded Livetime as well as the September 1978 release Along the Red Ledge.
-Caleb also played on Daryl Hall's first solo album which also featured Passarelli, Pope, and Robert Fripp (King Crimson).
+Quaye also played on Daryl Hall's first solo album (recorded in 1977 but released in 1980) which also featured Passarelli, Pope, and Robert Fripp (King Crimson).

 Christian faith and music ministry

-In 1982, Quaye embraced the Christian faith becoming a musician/evangelist.
-From 1986 to 1995, Quaye was an Associate Pastor, Chief Musician and Staff Evangelist at the Foursquare Church in Pasadena, California.
+Quaye embraced the Christian faith in 1982, becoming a musician/evangelist.
+From 1986 to 1995, he was an Associate Pastor, Chief Musician and Staff Evangelist at the Foursquare Church in Pasadena, California.
 Since 1996, Quaye has served as the National Worship Director for the Foursquare denomination, ministering throughout the United States, England and Europe.

 Quaye used to serve as adjunct faculty at LIFE Pacific College in San Dimas, California, teaching music and worship leadership.
 He is also one of the elders in the church that meets in the chapel on campus.

 In February 2006, Vision Publishing released Quaye's autobiography, A Voice Louder Than Rock & Roll, in paperback.
-The book is credited to "Caleb Quaye with Dale A. Berryhill."
+The book is credited to "Caleb Quaye with Dale A. Berryhill".

 From 2008 on, Quaye released two jazz-rock fusion CDs.
 The first one was One Night in San Dimas, with Out of the Blue as the 2010 follow-up album; both of which he plays his signature model Brazen guitar, loaded with Seymour Duncan pick-ups.

-He now serves at The Church On The Way, Van Nuys CA.
+He now serves at The Church on the Way, Van Nuys CA.